NedAckland/The_Barter_exchange/README.md

 - [x] Be deployed online and accessible to the public

-**Technologies Used:**
+### Technologies Used:
 * Ruby
 * HTML
 * CSS
 * Sinatra (Web-Framework)
-* BCrypt (password encryption)
+* BCrypt (Password Encryption)
 * Postgresql

 ### Unsolved Problems

-As i spent much of my time on the technical details i was unable to create a clean design for the application. there is not yet user confirmation when making trades.
+* As i spent much of my time on the technical details i was unable to create a clean design for the application.
+* there is not yet user confirmation when making trades.
+* I was hoping to add JavaScript to the project to create a better user experiance.